 To hear snapshots of the sound synthesis at different moments in time, listen to the neod.1.anortosit sound diary.

-The current iteration of the neod is played using 29 capacitive sensors (using Trill Craft) and an IMU.
+The current iteration of the neod is played using 29 capacitive sensors read by a Trill Craft and an IMU.
 Inside the shell is a Bela mini that aggregates the sensor data and synthesises the sound.
 With the Bela mini, the instrument is completely stand-alone.
 The battery, however, didn't fit in this shell so I use an external power bank.